LandryLT/stepperXYZP_switch_servoTFDZ/README.md

 **stepperXYZP_switch_servoTFDZ** is an Arduino project to control multiple stepper and servo motors.

 ---
+## main loops
+- ```loopInOrder()``` reads on all misc inputs, then takes care of all stepper motors and ends with all servo motors per cycle.
+All methods are non blocking so, in practice, every task will be done if due time is expired with respects to the order mentionned above.
+- ```loopInTurn()``` takes care of a single stepper, then a single servo and ends with reading all misc inputs per cycle.
+All methods are non blocking so, in practice, every task will be done if due time is expired with respects to the order mentionned above.
+---
 ## servoTFDZ

 **MyServo** is a class to control a servo motor's rotation speed.